 KVM solutions can be instrumental in a utility plant control room – connecting users with new and legacy computers.
 Technology investments must be future-proof to reduce migration and maintenance costs.
 Adder continues to innovate and develop KVM solutions that promise a long lifecycle and protection against component obsolescence.

-Control rooms in the energy sector require the highest levels of security.
+Power station control rooms require the highest levels of security.
 With KVM technology, computers operating critical processes can be housed in a secure location which stops unauthorized access and mitigates internal and external security threats.

 Modern technology has impacted the ways in which we live and operate.
 Digital transformation has made our lives easier, faster, and better – but it has also forced us to adapt and evolve.
 There are perhaps few industries that have been as revolutionized by technology as the control room.

 In our latest whitepaper, we outline some of the changes set to impact the control room and explore how you can be ready to benefit from the change.